Nicklaus holds court prior to Presidents Cup

 DUBLIN, Ohio (AP) — Even though he doesn’t have an official title at the Presidents Cup, Jack Nicklaus remains a presence.

-Fred Couples, captain of the U.S. side, put it all into perspective.
+Fred Couples, captain of the U.S. team, put it all into perspective.

 “We know who’s in charge,” he said.
 “Jack Nicklaus.”

-The winner of a record 18 major championships is an unofficial host for this week’s biennial match-play competition between the U.S. and an International side.
+The winner of a record 18 major championships is an unofficial host for this week’s biennial match-play competition between the U.S. and an International team.

 On Tuesday he discussed his pride over the course he designed, Muirfield Village, becoming the first to host a Ryder Cup (1987), a Solheim Cup (1998) and a Presidents Cup (in addition to the annual Memorial Tournament).